 Metro

-Helsinki’s metro line is extensive, reaching outside of the CBD.
-The line runs from Matinkylä, Espoo to Helsinki’s city centre and its eastern suburbs.
+Helsinki’s metro line is extensive, reaching outside the city centre.
+The line runs from Matinkylä, Espoo, to Helsinki’s city centre and its eastern suburbs.
 There are two main lines, Matinkylä–Vuosaari and Tapiola–Mellunmäki, and they run quickly and efficiently with short waiting times, especially during peak hours.
 For expats commuting between Espoo and Helsinki, the recently extended metro line provides a useful mode of transport.
+Holders of the Helsinki Card are eligible for free travel on the metro.

 Trains

 Suburban trains leave from the Central Railway Station and branch out in three directions.
-There is the Tampere line, running from Riihimäki via Tikkurila; the Turku line, from Kirkkonummi via Espoo; and a line from Vantaankoski via Myyrmäki.
+There is the Tampere line running from Riihimäki via Tikkurila, the Turku line running from Kirkkonummi via Espoo, and a line from Vantaankoski via Myyrmäki.

 Boats and ferries